Foundation (nonprofit): Canada

-Under Canadian law, foundations may be public or private, but both are charities.
-They collectively comprise a large asset base for philanthropy.
+Under Canadian law, registered charities may be designated as charitable organizations, public foundations, or private foundations.
+The designation depends on factors such as the charity's structure, funding sources, and mode of operation.
+Charities receive notification of their designation from the Canada Revenue Agency (CRA) upon registration.
+A charity with only one director or trustee is automatically designated as a private foundation.
+To be designated as a charitable organization or public foundation, more than half of the directors, trustees, or officials must be at arm's length.
+The CRA applies specific criteria to determine the designation, including the charity's purposes, activities, income allocation, and relationships with officials and donors.

 Ireland

 The law does not prescribe any particular form for a foundation in Ireland.
-Most commonly, foundations are companies limited by guarantee or trusts.
+Most commonly, foundations are companies limited by guarantees or trusts.
 A foundation can obtain a charity registration number from the Revenue Commissioners for obtaining tax relief as far as they can be considered under the law on charity, however, charitable status does not exist in Ireland.
 The definition usually applied is that from the Pemsel Case of English jurisprudence (1891) and the Irish Income Tax Act 1967.

 Trusts have no legal personality and companies acquire their legal status through the Company law and the required documents of incorporation.
 Foundations are not required to register with any public authority.

 United Kingdom

 In the UK, the word "foundation" is sometimes used in the title of a charity, as in the British Heart Foundation and the Fairtrade Foundation.
 Despite this, the term is not generally used in English law, and (unlike in civil law systems) the term has no precise meaning.
-Instead, the concept of Charitable Trust is in use (for example, the Wellcome Trust).
+Instead, the concept of charitable trust is in use (for example, the Wellcome Trust).

 The States of Jersey are considering introducing civil law type foundations into its law.
 A consultation paper presenting a general discussion on foundations was brought forth to the Jersey government concerning this possibility.
 It was adopted by the states of Jersey on 22 October 2008 through the Foundations (Jersey) Law 200.